prataprc/prataprc.github.io/_posts/2016-04-11-error-handling.md

 **Golang** says, multi value returns or [panic/recover](http://blog.golang.org/error-handling-and-go)

-like most _practical_ languages they simply short-circuit the execution path.
-Ofcourse it will come back to bite us if side-effects are not adequately taken care.
+Like most _practical_ languages they simply short-circuit the execution path.
+Of course it will come back to bite us if side-effects are not adequately taken care.
 And multi-value return as an after-thought ?

 **Erlang** says, [let it crash](http://c2.com/cgi/wiki?LetItCrash)

-because the number of variables and assumptions are so high that we will never ship if we had to get into every last detail.
+Because the number of variables and assumptions are so high that we will never ship if we had to get into every last detail.